stevenobadja/math_object_detection/README.md

 [![train image](https://github.com/stevenobadja/math_object_detection/blob/master/images/testadd2.3.jpg?raw=true)](https://github.com/stevenobadja/math_object_detection/blob/master/images/testadd2.3.jpg?raw=true)

 #### Step 2:
-**Box & label each class** - In order to train and test the model, TensofFlow requires that a box is drawn for each class.
+**Box & label each class** - In order to train and test the model, TensorFlow requires that a box is drawn for each class.
 To be more specific, it needs the X and Y axis (ymin, xmin, ymax, xmax) of the box in relation to the image.
 These coordinates is then respectively divided by the lenght or width of the image and is stored as a float.
 An example of the process is shown below.
 (Note: the current model contains 23 classes) Thanks to tzutalin [tzutalin, labelImg](https://github.com/tzutalin/labelImg), with the creation of GUI that makes this process easy.

 [![Box Process](https://github.com/stevenobadja/math_object_detection/blob/master/s_img/Screen%20Shot%202018-01-04%20at%2011.12.01%20PM.png?raw=true)](https://github.com/stevenobadja/math_object_detection/blob/master/s_img/Screen%20Shot%202018-01-04%20at%2011.12.01%20PM.png?raw=true)